dvamvourellis/dvamvourellis.github.io/index.md

 ## Recent Projects
+- Developing a multi-agent GenAI framework facilitating the interaction of portfolio managers and traders with analytics and models through a simple language interfaces.
+The framework includes AI-powered SQL and Python generators and is able to decompose complex multi-step queries into a series of tasks which require planning and reasoning over data and analytics.

 - Developed an LLM [(application)](https://rehearsal-ai.streamlit.app/) for creating hypothetical debates between two [(CAMEL)](https://www.camel-ai.org/) agents.
 The app can be used to rehearse a conversation you are interested in between two given roles (e.g. negotiate with your manager) and find potentially useful arguments and counterarguments on a given topic.